Sitemap Event Validation

 - Clicking a designated page area

-You can validate Sitemap events using the following tools and methods.
+You can validate Sitemap events using these tools and methods.

-As you develop a Sitemap, you can use the Sitemap Editor as described in the following sections to confirm that the JavaScript describing your events is valid and configured correctly.
+As you develop a Sitemap, you can use the Sitemap Editor to confirm whether the JavaScript describing your events is valid and configured correctly.

-While the Sitemap Editor is vitally useful for the development process, it’s essential to test your sitemap code using the other methods outlined in this document.
+While the Sitemap Editor is vitally useful for the development process, it’s essential to test your sitemap code using the other methods outlined in this article.
 The Sitemap Editor initializes the sitemap code after the website it’s running on is fully loaded.
 Therefore, you can’t use the Sitemap Editor to test the real-world timing of initializing the sitemap while the page is still loading.
-Be sure to test the real-world timing on sitemap initialization outside the Sitemap Editor by monitoring the events sent by your sitemap as you browse the website naturally using the following event validation techniques outlined in this document.
+Make sure to test the real-world timing on sitemap initialization outside the Sitemap Editor by monitoring the events sent by your sitemap as you browse the website using the event validation techniques outlined in this topic.

 - Event Validation Using the Event Stream Report